jkbkasprzak/mclocalizer/README.md

 mclocalizer -t java_class path_to_repository
 ```

-mclocalizer will generate `result.csv` in current working directory with the collected data.
+mclocalizer will generate `result.csv` and `summary.csv` in current working directory with the collected data.